l3szek/revolut-exchange-screen/README.md

 ### `npm start`

-This will run the app in the development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+This will run the app in the development mode.
+Open [http://localhost:3000](http://localhost:3000) (or other port if `3000` is used) to view it in the browser.

 ## Tests